 Profilers run alongside your program and take timing measurements to work out what proportion of time is spent in each function.

-The Godot IDE conveniently has a built in profiler.
-It does not run every time you start your project, and must be manually started and stopped.
-This is because, in common with most profilers, recording these timing measurements can slow down your project significantly.
+The Godot IDE conveniently has a built-in profiler.
+It does not run every time you start your project: it must be manually started and stopped.
+This is because, like most profilers, recording these timing measurements can slow down your project significantly.